 The Taycan will be all-electric, all the time.
-It will perform the benchmark 0-to-60-mph sprint in under 3.5 seconds in its fastest configuration.
-Top speed will be electronically limited to 155 mph.
-The battery pack stuffed under the passenger compartment will store enough electricity for about 300 miles of real-world range, according to Porsche’s estimates, and it will be compatible with Porsche’s novel 800-volt technology.
-Porsche is working with external suppliers like LG and Panasonic to develop the lithium-ion pack.
+With 600 horsepower and 650 pound-feet of torque, it will perform the benchmark 0-to-60-mph sprint in under 3.5 seconds in its quickest configuration.
+The lithium-ion battery pack stuffed under the passenger compartment will store enough electricity for about 300 miles of real-world range, according to Porsche’s estimates, and it will be compatible with the company’s novel 800-volt technology.

 Let’s talk in volts

 Porsche concedes that, while bringing an EV with an 800-volt charging system to the market is feasible, it’s a little bit useless unless there’s a vast network of 800-volt charging stations that it can be plugged into.
-Blume said Porsche is currently talking to government officials in Europe, the United States, and China about investing in 800-volt stations.
-For its part, Porsche is testing the technology in Berlin.
-Joe Lawrence, the chief operating officer of Porsche’s North American division, told Digital Trends the company has already installed 800-volt chargers at its Atlanta headquarters.
-We can reveal inductive charging technology will be offered on the Taycan, too.
+The firm is currently talking to government officials in Europe, the United States, and China about investing in 800-volt stations.
+Digital Trends can reveal inductive charging technology will be offered on the Taycan, too.

 In January 2019, Porsche announced every Taycan will come with three years of complimentary unlimited charging at Electrify America chargers scattered across the nation.
 That’s huge; imagine Porsche throwing in three years’ worth of gasoline every time someone purchases a 911.
 The growing Electrify America network will include 300 highway locations in 42 states, according to the firm, and 180 sites in 17 metro area.
 Each station will consist of five chargers, though some will boast up to 10 if Electrify America foresees significant demand.
 Additionally, every Porsche dealership in the United States will install charging stations in preparation for the Taycan’s arrival.